BiswasJishnu/Neo-Vim-Starter-Pack/README.md

 ```
 > * This would **install** all the plugins we added in our **plugins.vim** file.

-Here are some other useful commands perfatining to plugins
+Here are some other useful commands pertaining to plugins
 | Command                        | Action                                                               |
 | :----------------------------: | :-----------------------------------------------------------------:  |
 | :PlugStatus                    |   Check wether all plugins are insalled **correctly.**               |